vishnufka/cipher-challenges/README.md

 Originally written as 4 coding challenges.

-The answer changes with every re-run of the code.
+The answer changes with every re-run of the code in crypto.py.

 1. Caesar Cipher.
 See 1_challenge.txt and 1_guess.txt.
 2. Image steganography - hidden in base64 string.
 See 2_challenge.txt, 2_guess.txt, and 2_img.jpg.